 What Is Copyright?

-The exclusive rights are however balanced for public interest purposes with limitations and exceptions to the exclusive right - such as fair dealing and fair use.
-Copyright theory says that it is the balance between the exclusive rights and the limitations and exceptions that engenders creativity.
-Copyright does not protect ideas, only their expression or fixation.
-In most jurisdictions copyright arises upon fixation and does not need to be registered.
-Copyright owners have the exclusive statutory right to exercise control over copying and other exploitation of the works for a specific period of time, after which the work is said to enter the public domain.
-Uses which are covered under limitations and exceptions to copyright, such as fair use, do not require permission from the copyright owner.
-All other uses require permission and copyright owners can license or permanently transfer or assign their exclusive rights to others.
+The exclusive rights of the copyright owner are balanced for public interest purposes with limitations and exceptions.
+Copyright owners have the exclusive statutory right to exercise control over copying and other exploitation of their works for a specific period of time.
+However, during the publication process, copyright owners often license or permanently transfer or assign their exclusive rights to others.
+Once the copyright expires the work enters the public domain.
+Uses of a work which fall under the limitations and exceptions to copyright, such as fair use, do not require permission from the copyright owner.
+All other uses require permission.